After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 Here’s why.

-- The squat will strengthen the pelvic floor muscles
+• The squat is one of the best pelvic floor exercises.

-- The squat will help maintain the mobility of your hips
+• The squat will help maintain the mobility of your hips, knees, and ankles.

-The best thing you can do is to start with other exercises.
+The best thing you can do is start with other gentle exercises to get back into the groove.

-Here is a short list of other exercises you can do.
-You can do these exercises even while you’re still in the hospital.
+Below is a short list of other exercises you can do.
+You can do these low-impact exercises even while you’re still in the hospital.

 Walking is the easiest way to exercise, especially after giving birth.

-It is perfectly safe to begin walking the very next day after your delivery!
+It is safe to begin walking the very next day after your delivery!

 If you can only walk for 5 minutes before getting uncomfortable, then only do 5 minutes.